Solar cycle: Short-wavelength radiation

-A solar cycle: a montage of ten years' worth of Yohkoh SXT images, demonstrating the variation in solar activity during a solar cycle, from after August 30, 1991, to September 6, 2001.
-Credit: the Yohkoh mission of ISAS (Japan) and NASA (US).
+A solar cycle: a montage of ten years' worth of images from the Yohkoh soft X-ray telescope, demonstrating the variation in solar activity between the peak of cycle 22 on 30 August 1991, and the peak of cycle 23 on 6 September 2001.

 With a temperature of 5870 K, the photosphere emits a proportion of radiation in the extreme ultraviolet (EUV) and above.
 However, hotter upper layers of the Sun's atmosphere (chromosphere and corona) emit more short-wavelength radiation.
-Since the upper atmosphere is not homogeneous and contains significant magnetic structure, the solar ultraviolet (UV), EUV and X-ray flux varies markedly over the cycle.
+Since the upper atmosphere is not homogeneous and contains significant magnetic structure, the solar ultraviolet, extreme ultraviolet, and X-ray flux varies markedly over the cycle.
+These variations have been studied by several solar observatory spacecraft, among them Yohkoh, SOHO, and TRACE.

-The photo montage to the left illustrates this variation for soft X-ray, as observed by the Japanese satellite Yohkoh from after August 30, 1991, at the peak of cycle 22, to September 6, 2001, at the peak of cycle 23.
-Similar cycle-related variations are observed in the flux of solar UV or EUV radiation, as observed, for example, by the SOHO or TRACE satellites.

-Even though it only accounts for a minuscule fraction of total solar radiation, the impact of solar UV, EUV and X-ray radiation on the Earth's upper atmosphere is profound.
+Even though it only accounts for a minuscule fraction of total solar radiation, the impact of solar UV, EUV, and X-ray radiation on the Earth's upper atmosphere is profound.
 Solar UV flux is a major driver of stratospheric chemistry, and increases in ionizing radiation significantly affect ionosphere-influenced temperature and electrical conductivity.